11 Caulking tips and tricks to make sure you get a professional finish

 5. Snip the tip at an angle and start small

-Typically you cut the tip at an angle as this makes it easier to apply to whatever surface you are working with.
+Cut the tip at an angle, as this makes it easier to apply to whatever surface you are working with.
 How far down the nozzle you cut determines the size of the bead.
 The further down, the larger the flow of caulk or sealant will be.

-As a general rule start small, around 6-8 mm for a small bead.
+As a general rule, start small, around 6-8 mm for a small bead.
 Test and snip again if needed.
-Use a Stanley knife to cut the tip of the nozzle, cutting away from your body and hands.
+Use a Stanley knife to cut the tip of the nozzle away from your body and hands.

 6. Get crisp, clean edges with tape

-When applying the caulk try to keep your arms at the same angle and steady.
-Move your body rather than your arms to get a consistent bead of caulk.
-Not sure on the process, then practice.
+Try keeping your arms at the same angle and moving your body rather than your arms to get a consistent bead of caulk.
+If you are not sure about the process, then practice.

 8. Practice, practice, practice